It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: The setup of TRAP

-LLM manipulation methods consist of established jailbreak methods previously shown to be highly effective for LLMs.
-In particular, we include adversarial suffixes \citep{khachaturov2025adversarialsuffixfilteringdefense}, a state-of-the-art jailbreak, which in our case is a template of one suffix as visible in Figure \ref{fig:locations}; Chain-of-Thought injection based on \cite{wang2025promptsafeinvestigatingprompt}, where combining CoT with role play (a persuasion principle) has been shown to achieve high success rate; many-shot and many-turn conditioning, which provides pattern demonstrations and has been shown to be effective on Anthropic’s models.
-We also adopt override and "ignore previous instructions" prompts based on \cite{wang2025promptsafeinvestigatingprompt}, as a method that broke 14 open-source LLMs, as well as role-play and storytelling prompts following \cite{wang2025promptsafeinvestigatingprompt, pathade2025redteaming}, who degraded model adherence to safety policies.
-Table \ref{tab:model_layer} (Appendix) details the types and examples of each manipulation method, while Figure \ref{fig:block_LLM} (Appendix) illustrates the CoT injection in GoCalendar.
+\paragraph{\skyhl{LLM manipulation methods}} This component comprises established jailbreak techniques shown to be highly effective for LLMs.
+We include adversarial suffixes \citep{khachaturov2025adversarialsuffixfilteringdefense}, implemented as a fixed suffix template (Figure~\ref{fig:locations}); Chain-of-Thought injection combined with role-play \citep{wang2025promptsafeinvestigatingprompt}; many-shot and many-turn conditioning via pattern demonstrations; and override prompts such as “ignore previous instructions” \citep{wang2025promptsafeinvestigatingprompt}.
+We also include role-play and storytelling prompts \citep{wang2025promptsafeinvestigatingprompt, pathade2025redteaming}, which have been shown to degrade adherence to safety policies.
+Table~\ref{tab:model_layer} (Appendix) lists all manipulation types with examples, and Figure~\ref{fig:block_LLM} (Appendix) illustrates a CoT injection in GoCalendar.

-\paragraph{\purplehl{Location of injections}} Our framework allows injections to overwrite any text on a website, providing flexibility and unlimited set of injection locations.
-To keep the benchmark runnable on limited compute, we run most tasks with a single location per environment.
-The only exception is NetworkIn (Section~\ref{subsec:location}), where we evaluate four additional locations to study location effects.
-Across environments we pick locations that realistically could be modified by untrusted third parties, for example, user-generated posts on social media.
-An example of location placement in meeting address in GoCalendar is shown in Figure \ref{fig:injection_example} and NetworkIn locations are shown in Figure \ref{fig:locations}.
+\paragraph{\purplehl{Location of injections}} Our framework allows injections to overwrite any website text, enabling a flexible and effectively unbounded set of injection locations.
+To keep the benchmark computationally tractable, we evaluate most tasks using a single location per environment, except for NetworkIn (Section~\ref{subsec:location}), where we include four additional locations to study location effects.
+Across environments, locations are chosen to reflect realistically modifiable content, such as user-generated posts.
+Figure~\ref{fig:injection_example} illustrates an injection in a GoCalendar meeting address, and Figure~\ref{fig:locations} shows the NetworkIn locations.